Policy Gradients for Cumulative Prospect Theory in Reinforcement Learning: Proofs for Section

-To prove the proposition, we consider a simple MDP with only two states (an initial state and a terminal one) and two actions (A and B).
+To prove the result (i.e. the need for stochastic policies), we consider a simple MDP with only two states (an initial state and a terminal one) and two actions (A and B).
 See Fig.~\ref{fig:nondeterministic-mdp} below.
 We choose the identity as utility.
 Action A yields reward 1 with probability 1 and action B yields either 0 or $\frac 3 2$ with probability $\frac 1 2$ each.
-We further consider the following probability distortion function~$w^+: [0,1] \to [0,1]$ defined for every $x \in [0,1]$ as follows:
+We further consider the following probability distortion function~$w_+: [0,1] \to [0,1]$ defined for every $x \in [0,1]$ as follows:

-and we set $w^-=0$.
+and we set $w_-=0$.
 All the policies can be described with a single scalar~$p\in [0,1]$, the probability of choosing B instead of A.

 The CPT value of the reward $X$ is: